 Once you arrive in Punta Arenas, a Damco representative will transport you to your hotel, notify you of your ECW clothing issue time, ship embarkation time, and ship orientation time.
-Please show up promptly, as the window to complete your outfitting is short, and ship schedules are often tight.
+Please show up promptly as the window to complete your outfitting is short, and ship schedules are often tight.

-Damco will provide you with a "QR code card" that gives you access to the vessel through the Prat Pier security gate, so you can come and go easily between the city and the pier area.
-You may be asked to board the vessel immediately.
-However, most people traveling to Palmer Station are scheduled to spend one night in a hotel and board the ship the following day.
+Damco will provide you with a "QR code card" that gives you access to the vessel through the Prat Pier security gate, allowing you to come and go easily between the city and pier area.
+Most people traveling to Palmer Station are scheduled to spend one night in a hotel and board the ship the following day.
+However, you may be asked to board the vessel immediately.
 Do not request to board the vessel early.